ditikrimal/ditikrimal/README.md

-<p align="left">Hi!
-My name is Ditik Rimal</p>
+<h1 align="left">Hi!
+My name is Ditik Rimal</h1>

 ###

-<p align="left">Hello there!
+<h4 align="left">Hello there!
 I am a dedicated Computer Science student with a strong foundation in HTML, CSS, and JavaScript, complemented by hands-on experience in Laravel for web development.
 I also possess a basic proficiency in C# for effective customer management solutions.
 My journey into the world of mobile app development led me to explore Dart for Flutter, expanding my skill set to create seamless cross-platform experiences.
 As I pursue my Computer Science degree, I am enthusiastic about learning and staying at the forefront of technology trends.
 With a keen eye for detail and a commitment to delivering high-quality solutions, I bring a combination of creativity and technical expertise to every project.
 Whether it's crafting responsive and visually appealing websites or developing efficient customer management systems, I approach each challenge with curiosity and a growth mindset.
 As I continue my educational journey, I am excited to embrace new technologies, refine my skills, and contribute meaningfully to the ever-evolving field of computer science.
-Let's connect and explore the boundless possibilities of technology together! 🌐💻✨</p>
+Let's connect and explore the boundless possibilities of technology together! 🌐💻✨</h4>

 ###

-<p align="left">-🌍  I'm based in Nepal<br>-🖥️  See my portfolio at Ditik Rimal Portfolio Website<br>-✉️  You can contact me at rml.ditik@gmail.com<br>-🚀  I'm currently working on E-Commerce App (Nike Mock)<br>-🧠  I'm learning Flutter, Laravel.<br>-🤝  I'm open to collaborating on Web and Mobile Development</p>
+<h4 align="left">-🌍  I'm based in Nepal<br>-🖥️  See my portfolio at Ditik Rimal Portfolio Website<br>-✉️  You can contact me at rml.ditik@gmail.com<br>-🚀  I'm currently working on E-Commerce App (Nike Mock)<br>-🧠  I'm learning Flutter, Laravel.<br>-🤝  I'm open to collaborating on Web and Mobile Development</h4>

+###

+<h2 align="left">Skills</h2>

 ###